-Heat TreatmentIFC has specially trained personnel to assess any facility for suitability as well as the capability to supervise or provide a turn-key heat treatment.
+IFC has specially trained personnel to assess any facility for suitability, supervise or provide a turn-key heat treatment.

-The basics for any heat treatment are:
+The basics for any treatment with heat are:

 - The capability to safely control and circulate the heated air at a target temperature of 130 degrees Fahrenheit within a specific time.